The Institute: Stephen King Tackles Kids Vs. Evil Again

 In less than a month, Stephen King’s IT is going to get its second film adaptation from Andrés Muschietti.
-IT Chapter Two is going to cover the Losers as they return to Derry after Pennywise the Clown returns to finish what he started.
+I the trailer is anything to go off of, IT Chapter Two is going to cover the Losers as they return to Derry after Pennywise the Clown returns to finish what he started.
 Fans of Stephen King’s books are often a little let down from film adaptations.
 For every Shawshank Redemption the film fan, there is a Shawshank Redemption the novel fan who will point out why the book is superior.
 The author’s latest book, The Institute, seems like it’ll likely fit well on screen.

 King’s novels are enjoyed more than their film adaptations.
 It’s not surprising.
 That’s the case with most books.
 Muschietti’s IT Chapter One, however, stood out as a great adaptation.
 While the book hops back and forth between the Losers as kids and adults, the film felt true to the source while sticking with their youthful years.
 Now, King is set to take on another story of kids versus evil, and it’ll come just weeks after IT Part Two’s September 5th theatrical release.

 On September 10th, King’s newest novel, The Institute, returns the author to one of his strengths: writing child characters.
 In stories like IT and The Girl Who Loved Tom Gordon, we see kids do things that would be incredible even for adults.
 Yet, like the wonder children have for the world, readers experience great wonder as King’s young characters take on everything from supernatural evil to the dangers of everyday life.
 I’ve always thought King wrote younger characters better than adults, and I’m happy to see his next novel stars a group of children again, just like IT.

 Escape from The Institute?
 Easier Said than Done